dylan-chong/gprq/README.md

 # Compatibility

-Currently works only with MacOS (pasting from clipboard and opening the URL in the browser will only work on Mac).
+Currently only fully supports MacOS (pasting from clipboard and opening the URL in the browser will only work on Mac).
+Otherwise it should :tm: work on any Unix OS.

 Works with GitHub and Bitbucket.

 PRs welcome!